Through The Years

 Money for maintenance of the zoo was inadequate, and by the 1950's the zoo had declined badly.
 Government officials advised the city to either 'clean up or close up.'
 Voters approved a special 1972 referendum which generated nearly $2 million to begin restoring the zoo.
 With farsighted leadership and overwhelming public support, the animal ghetto was transformed into an 'Urban Eden.'
 Beginning in the 1970's, new exhibits such as Asian Domain, African Savanna, Louisiana Swamp and Jaguar Jungle were added.
 The zoo's rebirth firmly anchored Audubon among the nation's top-rated zoological parks and inspired support for future developments that would benefit the city culturally and economically.

 Location.
 29° 55.403′ N, 90° 7.788′ W. Marker is in New Orleans, Louisiana, in Orleans Parish.
 Marker can be reached from Magazine Street.
+Located inside Audubon Zoo.
 Touch for map.
-Located inside Audubon Zoo.
 Marker is at or near this postal address: 6500 Magazine Street, New Orleans LA 70118, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Audubon Zoo's Whooping Crane Legacy (about 600 feet away, measured in a direct line); Boré Plantation - Audubon Park (about 700 feet away); Classic Designs (approx. 0.2 miles away); Audubon Park History (approx. 0.2 miles away); Trenasse Cutter (approx. ¼ mile away); Swamp People (approx. ¼ mile away); The Original Teddy Bear (approx. ¼ mile away); The Flood of 1927 (approx. ¼ mile away).
 Touch for a list and map of all markers in New Orleans.